dreamcatcher-tech/network/Inbox/2024-08-26 2126 maybe worldwide.md

 >[!danger] Depends:

 If a token has a listing, maybe a separate venture can be set up to find worldwide utility for this thing, and maybe that can be separated from the physical place itself ?

+Could we piggy back on the existing listing perhaps ?

+Making the island be a base for ventures, with regulation and compliance.